Zhang-Each/CV/_pages/about.md

 I have a online noteboook (mainly in Chinese) on [this link](https://zhang-each.github.io/My-CS-Notebook/) to share my learning notes and daily life.

+I am looking for a Ph.D. position of 2025.

 # 🔥 News
-- *2024.05*  We pre-print two papers about [knowledge pre-training for diverse downstream tasks](https://arxiv.org/abs/2405.13085) and [mixture of modality knowledge experts in multi-modal knowledge graph](https://arxiv.org/abs/2405.16869)
+- *2024.05*  We pre-print two papers about [knowledge pre-training for diverse downstream tasks](https://arxiv.org/abs/2405.13085) and [mixture of modality knowledge experts in multi-modal knowledge graph](https://arxiv.org/abs/2405.16869).
 - *2024.05*: 🎉 Our paper about knowledgeable alignment for large language models has been accepted by [ACL 2024](https://2024.aclweb.org/) (Findings).
 - *2024.04*  We pre-print a paper about **[fine-grained tokenization for multi-modal knowledge graphs](https://arxiv.org/abs/2404.09468)** on ArXiv.
 - *2024.03*: 🎉 [Our paper](https://www.techrxiv.org/doi/pdf/10.36227/techrxiv.171259566.60211714) about multi-modal knowledge graph completion is accepted by [SIGIR 2024](https://sigir-2024.github.io/index.html).